 Mathias’s daughter Rozalia, my great-great-great grandmother, married Witalis Józef Emilian, who was of Polish noble descent.
 Witalis and Rozalia’s children also had high ranking positions with strong Polish identities.
 (See also post about Polish-Ukrainian interethnic marriages in Galicia.)

-A distant relative of mine Zbigniew has spent much of his life researching his genealogy, including the Bednawski family, which married into the Hirsh family.
+A distant relative of mine Zbigniew has spent much of his life researching his genealogy, including the Bednawski family, which married into the Hirsch family.
 This is what he writes about the Hirsch family:

 “The reason of the transfer [of the Hirsches] to the Lviv region called Galicja, must have been the partition of Poland between Russia, Prussia and Austria.
 The Austrians became occupants of a part of Poland and they sent to Galicja not only their army, but also all kinds of government officials.
 The Russians and Germans did the same.
 History has shown that persons representing these occupants very quickly assimilated with the local Polish population and gradually considered themselves as Poles and many of them became Polish patriots or even heroes.
 Some of them became Ukrainians.
 Our Hirsch forefathers are an example of such national change.
 The only power which supported the Polish fight for independence at that time was Napoleonic France.
 A significant part of Napoleon’s army was composed of the Polish army commanded by Prince Poniatowski.
 I understand that Mathias, father of Philipp, was one of these “Napoleonic” soldiers.
 Polish patriotism was embodied in Philipp’s son Rafał who took part in the January Uprising of 1863-4.
 This insurrection also failed with many dead and was followed by huge material losses, the confiscation of big land farms by the Russians, deportations to Siberia, etc. Many Hirsch descendants occupied in Lviv and other places in Poland after WWI very important positions in Courts and elsewhere.
-Many of them suffered during WWI from Russians.
+Many of them suffered during WWII from Russians.
 Some were by force transferred to Asian Russia, some died from hunger, some were freed due to an agreement between Polish General Sikorski and Stalin which formed a Polish army on the territory of Soviet Union.
 That army very soon moved via Iran, Iraq, Lebanon to Egypt and ended up in England.
 Many Polish civilians, including Hirsches, followed a similar way.”

 Vushko, Iryna.
 The Politics of Cultural Retreat: Imperial Bureaucracy in Austrian Galicia, 1772-1867.
 Yale University Press, 2015.